What is a startup? V2

 What is the purpose of this article?

-• The audience for this article is corporate leadership (i.e. boards of directors, C-Suite, and controlling shareholders).
+The audience for this article includes: investors, founders, board of directors, C-suite, and investment analysts.

 You must do your own research and fact-based analysis using current and relevant information.